passing it along

 The TOaG Jazz Clinics at Oakland High School

-- Ben is honored to have partnered with Music Dept. Head David Byrd to establish a 8-part supplementary jazz clinic series that will be begin in the Fall of 2018.
+- Ben is honored to have partnered with Music Dept. Head David Byrd to establish a 8-part supplementary jazz clinic series that began in the Fall of 2018.
 To learn more about mission of this program, and learn how you can help us do our work, visit the TOaG Jazz Clinic page.

 Faculty Member, OPC

 - It is with great excitement, humility, and joy that Ben has joined the teaching staff of the incredible Oakland Public Conservatory.
 If you are unfamiliar with the hugely impactful work that this organization does under the leadership of Angela Wellman, you should absolutely learn more here.
 Alongside a who's who list of Oakland educators and musicians led by Marco Diaz, Mr. Lee teaches sectionals for aspiring bass players in their after school jazz program hosted at Oakland High School.